callumjd/AMBER-Membrane_protein_tutorial/README.md

 This structure of the M2 receptor has chain A, the receptor, and chain B, a G-protein mimetic camelid antibody fragment.
 It also has the agonist ligand iperoxo.
 In this case, we will simulation just the M2 receptor (no G-protein or mimetic) with the agonist iperoxo.

+Get the raw receptor and ligand pdb files:
+> grep '  A  ' 4mqs_OPM.pdb > m2_only.pdb
+> grep 'IXO' 4mqs_OPM.pdb > ixo_ligand.pdb

+This gives us the un-prepared receptor and ligand coordinates.

+# Step 2: Receptor and ligand preparation

+We are still in the "system_pdb" directory:

+> cd ./files_clean/system_pdb

+We need to prepare the protein for molecular dynamics with AMBER.
+You may have your own workflow / preferences here.
+I am typically using CCG MOE protein preparation wizard to achieve the following:

+* Fill missing atoms
+* Cap termini
+* Define disulfide bridges
+* Set protonation states at pH 7.4, including sampling of side chain rotomers

+I will not go further on the preparation here - needless to say, you need a prepared receptor for further simulation steps.
+The output from MOE is provided as "m2_prep.pdb".
+Side-chain protonation states are set to their dominate form at pH 7.4, except ASP69 inside the helical bundle, which is charge neutral ("ASH" residue name, as AMBER convention).
+ASP69 is protonated during the entire photocycle in rhodopsin (https://www.pnas.org/content/90/21/10206.long).